SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 * A closure expression that is called immediately.
 * A closure expression that's passed as a nonescaping function argument.
-* A local function that captures a value which is guaranteed to never escape, such as an in-out parameter.
+* A nested function that captures a value which is guaranteed to never escape, such as an in-out parameter.
+  (Recall from :ref:`Closures` that nested functions are closures.)
+  Because the captured value can't escape, the nested function will also be restricted from escaping, making it nonescaping too.

 ..
 XXX